-There are very many different lamb bhuna recipes that you will find when you google it.
+There are many different lamb bhuna recipes that you will find when you google it.

-This recipe is made with simple spices that does not require a visit to any Indian store.
-You can easily find the spices online or in any super market.
+This recipe is made with simple spices that do not require a visit to any Indian store to buy.
+You can easily find the spices online or in any supermarket.

 But I have to admit, that this recipe does need some patience to make.

 Not because it is complicated.
 It is because of the ‘Bhuna’ style or method of cooking.

 Ingredients for Lamb Bhuna Recipe